 Ag.
 Industrial Technology (formerly Ag.
-Mechanics), is a two-year program that trains students to troubleshoot agricultural equipment as well as introduces them to the business end of the servicing industry.
-Students receive forklift training/certification and also work on Commercial Drivers License (CDL), and can take the written test.
+Mechanics), is a two-year STEM program that trains students to troubleshoot agricultural equipment as well as introduces them to the business end of the servicing industry.
+Students receive forklift training/certification and also work on Commercial Drivers License (CDL).
 Students also compete against other schools in FFA competitions for prizes and scholarships.
 Skill areas covered include:

 • Tool shop fundamentals